 It is commonly used to reset the body clock when travelling long distances across time multiple time zones, as a short term solution for jet lag.

-Research indicates the realised benefits improve the more time zones crossed, but less so for westward travel.
-The study concluded melatonin is particularly useful for the treatment of jet-lag, but the pharmacology and toxicology of the substance needs further investigation.
+Research suggests that the realised benefits improve the more time zones crossed, but less so for westward travel.
+This study concluded melatonin is particularly useful for the treatment of jet-lag, but the pharmacology and toxicology of the substance needs further investigation.

 Products sold over the counter (outside the UK) are usually synthetic copies of melatonin, and the drug is a hormone not merely a sleeping pill or standard supplement.